-Despite the fact that major efforts have been made at both a national and state level to try to reduce the amount of drunk driving that occurs, DUI unfortunately remains one of the most commonly charged crimes in the state of Utah.
+Despite the fact that major efforts have been made at both a national and state level to try to reduce the amount of drunk driving that occurs, DUIs, unfortunately, remains one of the most commonly charged crimes in the state of Utah.
 It is also a crime that is taken very seriously by local and state authorities including law enforcement and prosecutors.
 As such, being arrested for DUI can lead to some very serious consequences, including having your license suspended and spending time behind bars.
 However, there are steps you can take to protect yourself and your rights in the immediate aftermath of your arrest, the most important of which is retaining skilled legal counsel as soon as possible.

 At Overson Law, PLLC, our skilled Utah DUI attorneys have years of experience successfully defending clients throughout the state charged with driving under the influence.
-We will leave no stone unturned working to make sure that your rights are respected, ensuring your side of the story is told, and working to get the charges downgraded or dismissed.
+We will leave no stone unturned, working to make sure that your rights are respected, ensuring your side of the story is told, and working to get the charges downgraded or dismissed.
 Our one and only goal is to protect your future.
 For a free consultation, call our firm today at (801) 758-2287.

 What Constitutes a DUI in Utah?

 DUI is short for “driving under the influence.”
-Under Utah laws, it is illegal for anyone to operate a vehicle after drinking alcohol if they have a blood alcohol content (BAC) of 0.05 or greater.
+Under Utah laws, it is illegal for anyone to operate a vehicle after drinking alcohol if they have a blood alcohol content (BAC) of .05% or greater.
 If you are under the age of 21, it is illegal to drive with any amount of alcohol in your system.
 Furthermore, DUI can also be charged if you are driving under the influence of illegal, unprescribed drugs.
 In a case where it is drugged rather than drunk driving that is at issue, it is illegal to operate a vehicle with any amount of drugs, even metabolites, in your system.

 How a DUI Arrest Typically Works in Utah